 This is a yearlong course offering the equivalent of three semesters of conventional language study.
 This course includes required practice sessions with a teaching assistant, which are scheduled at the beginning of the semester.
 Class meetings and practice sessions are supplemented with online activities and written homework.
 Work in class focuses primarily on developing listening comprehension and speaking skills while reinforcing vocabulary acquisition and the use of grammatical structures.
 Written exercises, short compositions and elementary reading materials serve to develop writing and reading skills and promote in-class discussion.
 This course is intended for students who have had no experience with French or are placed in FREN 111Y-112Y on the basis of a placement exam administered during Orientation.
 Students enrolled in this course are automatically added to FREN 112Y for the spring semester.
-Offered every fall.
+No prerequisite, Offered every fall.

 This course is a continuation of the first semester of intensive introductory French.
 During the second semester, students further the study of the fundamentals of French including literary and cultural materials, introduced with a view toward increasing reading comprehension and writing ability, expanding vocabulary, and enhancing cultural awareness.
 This course includes required practice sessions with a teaching assistant, which are scheduled at the beginning of the semester.
-Prerequisite: FREN 111Y or permission of instructor.
+Prerequisite: FREN 111Y or equivalent with permission of instructor.
 Offered every spring.

 This course is designed for students interested in further developing their ability to speak, write and read French.
 The course includes a comprehensive grammar review and short cultural and literary readings, which serve as points of departure for class discussion.
 This course includes required practice sessions with a teaching assistant, which are scheduled at the beginning of the semester.
 Attendance at a weekly French table is strongly encouraged.
 Students enrolled in this course are automatically added to FREN 214Y for the spring semester.
-Prerequisite: FREN 111Y-112Y or equivalent, or placement test.
+Prerequisite: FREN 111Y-112Y or equivalent.
 Offered every fall.